-1. KS3 Pupils should be taught about:

-- 1.1. reproduction in humans (as an example of a mammal), including the structure and function of the male and female reproductive systems, menstrual cycle (without details of hormones), gametes, fertilisation, gestation and birth, to include the effect of maternal lifestyle on the foetus through the placenta - 1.2. reproduction in plants, including flower structure, wind and insect pollination, fertilisation, seed and fruit formation and dispersal, including quantitative investigation of some dispersal mechanisms - 1.3. the effects of recreational drugs (including substance misuse) on behaviour, health and life processes

-2. KS4 Pupils should be taught about:

-- 2.1 the relationship between health and disease - 2.2 communicable diseases including sexually transmitted infections in humans (including HIV/AIDs) - 2.3 non-communicable diseases - 2.4 bacteria, viruses and fungi as pathogens in animals and plants - 2.5 body defenses against pathogens and the role of the immune system against disease - 2.6 reducing and preventing the spread of infectious diseases in animals and plants - 2.7 the process of discovery and development of new medicines - 2.8 the impact of lifestyle factors on the incidence of non-communicable diseases - 2.9 principles of nervous coordination and control in humans - 2.10the relationship between the structure and function of the human nervous system - 2.11the relationship between structure and function in a reflex arc - 2.12 principles of hormonal coordination and control in humans
+.
+KS3 Pupils should be taught about: .1. reproduction in humans (as an example of a mammal), including the structure and function of the male and female reproductive systems, menstrual cycle (without details of hormones), gametes, fertilisation, gestation and birth, to include the effect of maternal lifestyle on the foetus through the placenta 2. reproduction in plants, including flower structure, wind and insect pollination, fertilisation, seed and fruit formation and dispersal, including quantitative investigation of some dispersal mechanisms 3. the effects of recreational drugs (including substance misuse) on behaviour, health and life processes 2.
+KS4 Pupils should be taught about: 1.1 the relationship between health and disease 2.2 communicable diseases including sexually transmitted infections in humans (including HIV/AIDs) 2.3 non-communicable diseases 2.4 bacteria, viruses and fungi as pathogens in animals and plants 2.5 body defenses against pathogens and the role of the immune system against disease e.6 reducing and preventing the spread of infectious diseases in animals and plants 2.7 the process of discovery and development of new medicines 2.8 the impact of lifestyle factors on the incidence of non-communicable diseases 9.9 principles of nervous coordination and control in humans 1.10 the relationship between the structure and function of the human nervous system 1.11 the relationship between structure and function in a reflex arc 2.12 principles of hormonal coordination and control in humans

-- 2.13hormones in human reproduction, hormonal and non-hormonal methods of contraception - 2.14homeostasis
+2.13 hormones in human reproduction, hormonal and non-hormonal methods of contraception

+2.14 homeostasis